VladislavGlupak/VladislavGlupak/README.md

 ### Hi there 👋 My name is Vlad 😄

-- 🔭 I’m currently working on ...
-FinTech!
 - 🌱 I’m currently learning ...
-Solidity!
+Python and Solidity!
 - 👯 I’m looking to collaborate on ...
+Machine learning!
 Dapps!
 Crypto!
-- 💬 Ask me about ...
-Anything!
 - 📫 How to reach me:
      * [LinkedIn](https://www.linkedin.com/in/vladislav-glupak/)
 - ⚡ Fun fact: